Biomedical Sciences

 BMMAG 502: Introduction to Capstone Course

-Credits 1.0This course helps the student begin the necessary preparation for the Capstone Project; an integrative summation of learning on a selected topic presented in a poster and manuscript format in the spring quarter.
-The course will focus on critical review of pre-clinical and clinical literature, research topic selection, and the requirements for the Capstone project.
-Successful completion of the course requires selecting research team members, identifying a healthcare topic with a biomedical focus, and completion of critical thinking assignments.
+Credits 1.0This course helps the student begin the necessary preparation for the Capstone Project, an integrative summation of learning presented in a poster and manuscript format in the spring quarter.
+The course will focus on critical review of background literature in service of a faculty research mentor's project.
+Successful completion of the course requires completion of critical thinking assignments and professional collaboration with faculty.

 BMMAG 516: Introduction to Medical Ethics